The Kiss (2022 film)

-Plot
+Plot synopsis

 Anton Abildgaard is a noble and dutiful young man whose highest priority is to complete his officer training in the cavalry with the greatest possible honor.
 While he is engaged in an exercise, he sees Baron von Løvenskjold's car stuck in mud.
 He orders his platoon to help pull the car out of the mud.
 As a result, he is invited to a ball at von Løvenskjold's castle.
-There he meets the baron's beautiful daughter Edith, who is confined to a wheelchair due to a riding accident.
+There he meets the baron's beautiful daughter Edith, who is a wheelchair user due to a riding accident.
 She is unhappy, but when Anton treats her like any other woman, she blossoms, much to her father's delight, and she falls madly in love with him.

 Anton feels sorry for Edith, and the more time he spends with her, the more he grows fond of her.
 However, he finds it difficult to determine whether his feelings are based on pity or genuine love.
 In his attempt to do the right thing, he digs himself deeper and deeper into promises, lies, and guilt toward Edith and the Løvenskjold family.